 This Is Not A Donation.

 The Fund for Reparations NOW! is a chance for white Americans who claim anti-racist beliefs to live into those beliefs in a real and tangible way.
-Unlike the version of philanthropy that most of us are familiar with, the contribution made here is not thought of as a donation, but a reparatory payment for 400+ years of enslavement, oppression, and inequality.
-100% of all money paid-in here goes to the National African American Reparations Commission (NAARC), where it is used to directly fund reparative justice projects that bring the 10-Point Reparations Plan to life (see illustrations to the right).
+Unlike the version of philanthropy that most of us are familiar with, the contributions made here are not seen as a donation, but as a reparatory payment for 400+ years of enslavement, oppression, and inequality.
+Funds paid in (less minimal operational expenses - see financial fast facts for more detail) are transferred directly to Black-led reparative justice projects that align with FFRN!’s Five Pillars of Repair.

-Note: All reparatory contributions made here are still tax-deductible, due to NAARC/IBW21’s 501(c)(3) status.
+Note: All reparatory contributions made here are still tax-deductible, due to the 501(c)(3) status of our fiscal sponsor, Possibility Labs.

 Summary of NAARC’s 10-Point Plan